gy910210/tensor-factorization-for-relation-embedding/README.md

 Matrix Factorization for Relation Embedding
 ============================================
 ## Introduction
 Relation is the key component of knowledge base, for example `isA` relation, `birth_in` relation, `dependency` relation in sentences and so on.
-This relations can be represented as a triple as `<lEntity, rel, rEntity>`.
+These relations can be represented as a triple as `<lEntity, rel, rEntity>`.
 This proposal gives an innovation idea to generate relation and entity embedding by a matrix factorization approach.

 ## Approach
 We can represent entities and relations in the latent vector space, that is to say we represent an entity as a `n demension vector` and a relation as `n*n demension matrix`.
 Given a specific relation `<l, rel, r>`, we can give it a score as `El_T * Rel * Er` (vector * matrix * vector).
 To make it a classification problem, we can use Sigmoid or Hinge loss function as output.